chrisvo3/java-guide/live-interviews/perscholas-06feb2020.md

 Wrapping the data or variable and the code that work on the data or method with purpose of hiding the data.

 ## What is `Polymorphism`?
-Compile time polymorphism
+Is the technique that encourage abstraction by allow an entity to assume multiple forms

 ## What is meant by `Method Overriding`?
-allos a subclass to take specific implementation of a method that is already provided by its superclasses
+allows a subclass to take specific implementation of a method that is already provided by its superclasses

 ## Whta is meant by `Overloading`?
-The class is allowed to have
+Is when two or more methods in a class have the same name with different method signatures.

 ## What is meant by `Interface`?
 - blueprint of a class